 No one teaches you salary negotiation in college or business school.
 It is one of those things you just have to figure out on your own.
 But, what you negotiate at your first job will affect the salary of all of your future jobs.
 I wish I knew that.

-Now I know a little more than I did then.
+Now, I know a little more about salary negotiations.

 Having worked for this company for many years and hiring others, I know I was an obvious hire.
 I was a needle in a haystack because of the experience I had.
 The problem was, I didn’t do my research so I didn’t know even how insanely awesome I was to this company.
 Because I was so infatuated with the company and the type of consulting work I would be doing, I didn’t care what they paid me.
 I was just so excited because it was the perfect job for me.